gratzt/AmericanCommunitiesSurvey/README.md

 That's it, we are done!
 Congratulations, you just pulled DP04\_0005E for all states in the country, whatever that is.
 For those of you new to Python, we can summarize the first three lines pretty quickly.
 The first line tells our script to find the file AmericanCommunitiesSurvey.py and load in the class object called ACS (this code assumes the AmericanCommunitiesSurvey.py file is in the same folder as the script we just wrote).
 The second line pulls in a package included within the base installation, so no need to download it.
 The third line creates a specific ACS class object and passes it our Census API key (you fill in the Xs of course).
 To be clear, most of the time you don't actually need this cen\_key argument and you could easily just write classinstance=ACS().
 You only need an API key if you plan on making many, many calls to the API.

-The fourth line is the tofu and potatoes.
-Here we are telling the wrapper we want our data at the state level from the 2020 year using the ACS 5-year estimates.
+In the fourth line we are telling the wrapper we want our data at the state level from the 2020 year using the ACS 5-year estimates.
 The last line just writes our data frame to a csv.
 There are a few more optional arguments not shown here, so lets dive into some more formal documentation.

 **Instantiation**